simonTomSt/DeepPack3D/README.md

 ## Citation
 If you find this package useful, please feel free to cite our following work.

 Tsang, Y. P., Mo, D. Y., Chung, K. T., & Lee, C. K. M. (2025).
-A deep reinforcement learning approach for online and concurrent 3D bin packing optimisation with bin replacement strategies.
-Computers in Industry, 164, 104202. https://doi.org/10.1016/j.compind.2024.104202
+A deep reinforcement learning approach for online and concurrent 3D bin packing optimisation with bin replacement strategies. *Computers in Industry*, *164*, 104202. https://doi.org/10.1016/j.compind.2024.104202

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.